sandialabs/Arcus/README.md

 #### `Subnet`

 An IPv4 or IPv6 subnetwork representation - the work horse and original reason for the Arcus library.
 Outside the concept of the `Subnet` object, most everything else in Arcus is auxiliary and exists only in support of making this once facet work.
-That’s not to say that the remaining pieces of the Arcus library aren’t useful, on the contrary their utility can benefit a developer greatly.
+Thatâ€™s not to say that the remaining pieces of the Arcus library arenâ€™t useful, on the contrary their utility can benefit a developer greatly.
 That said, once the `Subnet` is mastered the rest of Arcus should follow through nicely.

 A `Subnet` may be instantiated in several ways: